sDauenbaugh/AwesamBot/README.md

 ### Ground Controller

 The ground controller is the most basic controller available.
 It operates by turning the bot directly toward a target location and then moving to that location.
-There is no boost or drifting in this controller and the controller will not attempt to leave the ground.
+This controller does not attempt to conserve boost, flip, jump, or aerial.

 ## States In Development

 ### Calcshot

 This state will make the bot flip into the ball to take a shot toward the opponent's goal.

-### DefendBasic

-This state will hit the ball away from it's own net.

 ### GetBack